EMBRYOPSIDA Pirani & Prado

 GARRYACEAE Lindley, nom. cons.
 Back to Garryales

-Evergreen shrubs or trees; tannins 0, petroselenic and chlorogenic acids +; vessel elements with scalariform perforation plates; rays at least 10 cells wide, with square or upright cells; nodes 3:3; also crystal sand +; cuticle waxes as tubules (and platelets); stomata paracytic; hairs with counter-clockwise ridges; leaves opposite, ± connate basally, lamina vernation conduplicate; inflorescence terminal; flowers 4-merous; staminate flowers: A not epipetalous, pistillode; carpellate flowers: staminodes 0; G inferior, [(3)]; ovule 1/carpel, large placental obturator +; I]]: fruit a berry; testa thick, outer part sarcotestal, inner part with cells elongated tangentially; endosperm nuclear, with hemicellulose, embryo short.
+Evergreen shrubs or trees; tannins 0, petroselenic and chlorogenic acids +; vessel elements with scalariform perforation plates; rays at least 10 cells wide, with square or upright cells; also crystal sand +; cuticle waxes as tubules (and platelets); stomata paracytic; hairs with counter-clockwise ridges; leaves opposite, ± connate basally, lamina vernation conduplicate; inflorescence terminal; flowers 4-merous; staminate flowers: A not adnate to C, pistillode +; carpellate flowers: staminodes 0; ovary inferior; ovule 1/carpel, large placental obturator +; fruit a berry; testa thick, outer part sarcotestal, inner part with cells elongated tangentially; endosperm nuclear, with hemicellulose, embryo short.

 1. Garrya Lindley

-Diterpenoid alkaloids +; fibres with helical thickening; lamina margins ± entire, cartilaginous; inflorescences catkinate, bracts ± connate; staminate flowers: P [?= C] valvate, connate apically; A alternating with P; (pollen colporate, partly tectate); nectary 0; pistillode +; carpellate flowers: P [?= K] 2, minute, or 0; ovule epitropous, integument 12-30 cells across, endothelium 0, parietal tissue 4-5 cells thick, (nucellar cap 2 cells across), hypostase +, funicle quite long, with "collar" below the ovule; antipodals persistent or not; testa multiplicative, exotestal cells large, palisade, fleshy, most of testa not persistent; suspensor very long, endosperm ?green, starchy; n = 11.
+Diterpenoid alkaloids +; fibres with helical thickening; lamina cartilaginous, margins ± entire; inflorescences catkinate, bracts ± connate; staminate flowers: P [?= bracteoles] valvate, connate apically; A alternating with P; (pollen colporate[?], partly tectate); nectary 0; pistillode +; carpellate flowers: P [?= K] 2, minute, or 0; [G (3)]; ovules epitropous, integument 12-30 cells across, endothelium 0, parietal tissue 4-5 cells thick, (nucellar cap 2 cells across), hypostase +, funicle quite long, with "collar" below the ovule; antipodals persistent or not; seeds 2, not flattened, testa multiplicative, exotestal cells large, palisade, fleshy, most of testa not persistent; suspensor very long, endosperm ?green, starchy; n = 11.

 2. Aucuba Thunberg

-Gutta percha ?, flavonols, kaempferol +; vascular tracheids present; pericyclic fibres 0; lamina margins serrate; K minute or 0, C with early tube formation; staminate flowers: pollen?; carpellate flowers: G 1, stylulus +, stigma capitate to shortly decurrent, bilobed; nectary on top of G; integument "thick", parietal tissue ca 8 cells across, (nucellar cap 2 cells across), endothelium?; (megaspore mother cells several); ?seed coat; n = 8.
+Gutta percha ?, flavonols, kaempferol +; vascular tracheids present; pericyclic fibres 0; lamina margins serrate; K minute or 0, C with early tube formation, valvate, apex incurved; staminate flowers: pollen surface pilate-capitate; carpellate flowers: G 1 (2), stylulus +, stigma capitate to shortly decurrent, bilobed; nectary on top of G; integument "thick", parietal tissue ca 8 cells across, (nucellar cap 2 cells across), endothelium?; (megaspore mother cells several); ?seed coat; n = 8.

 1/4.
-Sikkim to N. Burma, China and Taiwan to Japan (see map above).
+Sikkim to N. Burma, China and Taiwan to Japan (see map above: Asia).

 Synonymy: Aucubaceae Berchtold & J. Presl

-There seems to be quite a bit of disagreement over embryological details of Garrya, thus Eyde (1964) described the ovules as being tenuinucellate, while Hallock (1930) and Kapil and Mohana Rao 1967) described and illustrated them as having a very thick parietal layer.
+There seems to be disagreement over details of the embryology of Garrya.
+Thus Eyde (1964) described the ovules as being tenuinucellate, while Hallock (1930) and Kapil and Mohana Rao 1967) described and illustrated them as having a very thick parietal layer.
 For some details of the ovule of Aucuba, see Palm and Rutgers (1917); they noted (p.
 121) that the parietal tissue kept on dividing, forming a "mighty cap on the embryosac".
-There are sometimes two ovules - does this imply that there are two carpels (Horne 1914)?
+There are sometimes two ovules (Horne 1914) - does this imply that there are two carpels?

 Classification.
 The apparent dissimilarity of Garrya and Aucuba masks extensive similarities, and the two can be intergrafted quite readily (Horne 1914).
 The two families are combined (see A.P.G.
 2009).